mocalab/ScalableVideo/Dustin/README.txt

 While functional, this implementation fails to allow the user to select their own options for video scaling such as temporal or spatial scalability.
-Our system allows the user to select different scalability options to provide the user felxibility in various contexts.
-Future work will create a profile for the user in order to determine the user's priority for scaling options and decide for the user when channel conditions change.
+Our system allows the user to select different scalability options to provide the felxibility in various contexts.
+Future work will create a profile for the user in order to determine the priority for scaling options and make intelligent decisions when channel conditions change.

 2) Project Hierarchy
 ====================